 Setup Tablet Power Supply to Turn Off Automatically.

-The next important thing has to take care on this standalone tablet GPS workout is the power supply.
-If you want to consider this tablet as a dedicated GPS in your card, then the tablet must turn on when you start the car and turn off when you turn off the car ignition.
+The next important thing has to take care of this standalone tablet GPS workout is the power supply.
+If you want to consider this tablet as a dedicated GPS on your card, then the tablet must turn on when you start the car and turn off when you turn off the car ignition.

 You must have a car charger and USB cable to connect the tablet to the car citrate lighter power supply.
 Here is RAVPower 24W 4.8A Aluminum Alloy Dual USB Car Charger from Amazon for $7.99.
-To connect the power supply to Android tablet, please use the cable Anker PowerLine Micro USB (6ft) from Amazon for $5.99.
+To connect the power supply to Android tablet, please use the cable Micro USB (6.5ft) from Amazon for $6.99.